swdevlin/minesweeper/README.md

 ## General Notes

+I am using utf8 for the files, the flag and bomb icons are utf8 characters.
+If we need to support older browsers, then something like http://fontawesome.io/ could be used instead.

 Python seems simple enough; library support appears to be excellent.
 Django was easy enough to dive into.
 Apps and Projects had me scratching my head for a few minutes.